CITY OF LAKEWOOD (CO)

 PHYSICAL AND MENTAL REQUIREMENTS

-Must be able to respond to requests in person and on the telephone.
+Must be able to respond to staff and Head Start families' requests.

 Employee will generate reports and interact with families, staff and community.

 Must have basic arithmetic skills to calculate data on various reports.

 Must remember to follow up on families' requests, staff requests, and attend meetings.

 Must be able to interpret policy and procedures and requisitions with grammatically correct reports.
 Must be able to communicate effectively with Head Start families, staff and community.

 Must demonstrate clear judgement with regard to crisis intervention, confidentiality and assessment of service needs and standards of professionalism.